 Compiling client-server Eliom applications

 The build process for client-server Eliom applications is rather tricky.
-To ease development of such application, we recommend you to create your project with Eliom's destillery: It contains a Makefile with rules for compiling, testing, installing, and running.
+To ease development of such application, the eliom's distribution contains some helpers scripts and Makefiles.

 Using eliomc and js_of_eliom